mlswg/mls-protocol/draft-ietf-mls-protocol.md

   * If instead the LeafNode appears in a message being received by the client, e.g., a proposal, a commit, or a ratchet tree of the group the client is joining, it is RECOMMENDED that the client verifies that the current time is within the range of the `lifetime` field.
-(This check is not required because the LeafNode might have expired in the time between when the message was sent and when it was received.)
+(This check is not mandatory because the LeafNode might have expired in the time between when the message was sent and when it was received.)